yeshwanth32/cs326-final-groupname/docs/milestone3.md

 Worked on user and password authentication and trying to set up cryptojs Worked on debugging and coordinating with teammates.
 Helped write documentation

+### Aryaan Bomma:
+- Implemented login and logout functionality.
+- Implemented database functionality for rental listings and user rentals.
+- Contributed to database planning.
+- Provided assistance to teammates whenever it was needed